Uruguay: Natural Landscape

 • Isla Timoteo Domínguez: Situated in the Uruguay River near Fray Bentos, this island is known for its history and is accessible by boat.

-• Isla Rasa: This small island is located near the city of Carmelo and is known for its natural beauty.
+• Isla Rasa: This small island is located near Carmelo and is known for its natural beauty.

-• Islote de Colastiné: A small islet in the Uruguay River, located near the city of Paysandú.
+• Islote de Colastiné: A small islet in the Uruguay River near Paysandú.

 • Islas de Torres: A group of small islands in the Río Negro, near the city of Mercedes.